lawandorga/.github/profile/README.md

 ### All Other Names

 The thing to be named will be called `object`.
-Any object that needs a name, for example a database or a docker image, should have the same as the repository that is the reason for this object's existence.
+Any `object` that needs a name, for example a database or a docker image, should have the same as the repository that is the reason for this object's existence.

-If some signs are not allowed or only a specific amount of letters is allowed the names should be changed in the following order until the name is allowed:
+If some signs are not allowed or only a specific amount of letters is allowed the name should be changed in the following order until the name is allowed:

 1. Remove `-` signs
 2. Remove `lawandorga`
 3. Remove signs starting from the back

-If the object only applies to a specific branch the branch should be added at the end.
+If the `object` only applies to a specific branch the branch should be added at the end.